Fire and rescue services

 More information:

-The threat of kidnapping is particularly high in southern parts of Somali Regional State.
-Kidnapping is also a risk near the Kenyan and South Sudanese borders.
+Several active terrorist and militia groups have the intent and capability to kidnap foreigners.
+The threat of kidnapping is particularly high in Oromia and southern parts of Somali Regional State.
+Kidnapping is also a risk near the border areas with Kenya, Somalia and South Sudan.

 More information:

-Cross-border conflict or other violence can occur at any time.
+Cross-border violence is common and can occur at any time.

-Unprovoked violent assault occurs, including in popular tourist areas in Addis Ababa.
-Avoid walking alone at night.
+Unprovoked violent assault can occur, including in popular tourist areas in Addis Ababa.
+Avoid walking at night.

 If you're a victim of violent crime, especially rape, visit a doctor as soon as possible as HIV/AIDS is widespread.

 Keep an eye on local information sources about crime.
-Always pay close attention to your belongings.
+Always be aware of your surroundings and pay close attention to your belongings.

-Petty crimes often take place in crowded areas such as:
+Petty crimes often take place in crowded areas, particularly in Addis Ababa, including:

 These crimes are often carried out by groups of children.
 Some robbery victims have been assaulted.